dawaltconley/contact-api/docs/template.md

 - Type: CommaDelimitedList
 - Default: ""

-### ApiDomain
+### AllowOrigin

-Base domain where the api is hosted.
-Used to create an API Gateway custom domain name for this deployment.
+Passed directly to Access-Control-Allow-Origin header in the CORS configuration.

 - Type: String
 - Default: ""

-### ApiSubdomain
+### ApiDomain

-Subdomain where the api is hosted.
+Custom domain where the api is hosted.
 Used to create an API Gateway custom domain name for this deployment.

 - Type: String
-- Default: api
+- Default: ""

 ### ApiBasePath